 \subsection{Double Well Potential}

 Consider the SDE

 This equation represents a diffusion in the double well potential $U(x)=\frac{1}{4}x^4-\frac{1}{2}x^2$.
+This example is similar to one considered in \cite{boninsegna2018sparse}.
 Without the diffusion, the trajectories of this system will settle towards one of two fixed points, depending on which basin of attraction it started in.
 With the stochastic forcing, the trajectories will move around in one basin of attraction until it gets sufficiently perturbed to move to the other basin.
 We also note that for the majority of the trajectory, the state will be near the point where the drift is zero, so the dynamics will be dominated by the diffusion.
 At these points, the trajectory will behave similarly to Brownian motion.

 For the SINDy algorithm, we will use a dictionary of monomials in $x$ up to degree 14: